 Attend Career Services workshops or online webinars.

-Join on-campus student organizations to get involved in their projects, learn new skills, and gain valuable experience to build your résumé.
+Join on-campus student clubs to get involved in their projects, learn new skills, and gain valuable experience to build your résumé.

 Participate in academic clubs related to your major and/or career interests to begin developing your future career network.